chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 ### Reach and recognition
 - Grew InfosecDecompress into one of the earliest and leading Mandarin cybersecurity podcasts, ranking in the top 2% of podcasts globally by listens and engagement
-- Selected by Academia Sinica in Taiwan as internal training material for cybersecurity education
+- Selected by [Taiwan Academia Sinica](https://www.sinica.edu.tw/en) as internal training material for cybersecurity education
-- Built enough credibility to attract guests across the ecosystem, including senior practitioners and public figures such as Audrey Tang
+- Built enough credibility to attract guests across the ecosystem, including senior practitioners and public figures such as [Audrey Tang](https://en.wikipedia.org/wiki/Audrey_Tang)

 ### Signals of product–market fit
 - Steady growth in downloads and subscribers rather than a one‑time spike